Compliance according to NIS2/CER: From impact analysis to audit preparation

 - Use of multi-factor authentication or continuous authentication solutions, secure voice, video and text communication and, where appropriate, secure emergency communication systems within the organisation

 As a cyber security directive, NIS2 is flanked by the CER Directive, which came into force at the same time and is also due to be implemented in Germany as the "KRITIS Dachgesetz".
-CER stands for "critical entities resilience" and forms the superstructure for sabotage protection and physical security of critical facilities.
+CER stands for "Critical Entities Resilience" and forms the superstructure for sabotage protection and physical security of critical facilities.

 While the NIS2 regulates the area of cyber security, the "Critical Entities Resilience" (CER) is the centrepiece of the reform for the regulation of physical security for providers of critical services.
-Above all, it regulates the obligation to introduce risk management with an "all-hazards approach", i.e. taking into account all factors that could jeopardise ongoing operations:
+Above all, it regulates the obligation to introduce risk management with an "all-hazards approach", i.e. taking into account all factors that could jeopardise ongoing operations.

 Three fundamental changes will be relevant for the companies affected by NIS2: